Silhouette of a city skyline with a large fountain pen nib above it, and text reading 'Urban Writing Halls' on a pink background.

 We will imagine ourselves in conversation with Tokyo by asking ourselves questions such as what personality does this city, or any city you have experience in, possess; what are its fears and desires; and anything else your imagination can conjure—with the help of this mega-being muse we call Tokyo (would it even call itself that?).

-June Workshop Series Happening now!
+July Studios Series Happening now!

 Meet Your Hosts